Projective homogeneous varieties of Picard rank one in small characteristic: Introduction

 The strategy of proof consists first in recalling and precising a few facts on the Białynicki-Birula decomposition of $G$-simple projective varieties, following \cite{Brion02}.
 Next we specialize the outline of this decomposition to the particular case of homogeneous spaces.
 This leads to the description of the Picard group and of the group of $1$-cycles on $X=G/P$, as well as the definition of a finite family of contractions on $X$ indexed by the simple roots of $G$ not belonging to the root system of a Levi subgroup of $P_{\text{red}}$.
 More precisely, the contraction associated to a root $\alpha$ sends all classes of curves to a point, except for those which are numerically equivalent to the unique $B$-invariant curve passing through the image of the base point of $X$ by the reflection with respect to $\alpha$ in the Weyl group.
 This construction, together with the results on automorphism groups in \cite{Demazure}, allows us to conclude.
 We end with a final question concerning the more general classification of parabolic subgroups in characteristic $2$ and $3$.\\

-\textbf{Acknowledgments} I would like to thank my PhD advisors Michel Brion and Matthieu Romagny for their precious guidance and support, as well as David Stewart and Philippe Gille for the useful suggestions.
+\textbf{Acknowledgments.} I would like to thank my PhD advisors Michel Brion and Matthieu Romagny for their precious guidance and support, as well as Pierre-Emmanuel Chaput, Philippe Gille and David Stewart for the useful suggestions.